MrGaffiot/anvil-dupe/README.md

 lol ai readme go brrrr
-# Auto Anvil Dupe Module Instructions for GoldenDupes' Plugin
+# Auto Anvil Dupe Meteor Client addon Instructions for GoldenDupes' Plugin

+Before you dive into the instructions, ensure you've placed the release jar of this addon into your mods folder where your Meteor Client is installed.
+This step is necessary for the addon to be recognized and loaded by Meteor Client.

-Welcome to the Auto Anvil Dupe Module, a specially designed solution for duplicating items on the Anarchy.CX server within the GoldenDupes' plugin environment!
+Welcome to the Auto Anvil Dupe Meteor Client addon, a specially designed solution for duplicating items on the Anarchy.CX server within the GoldenDupes' plugin environment!
 Follow these steps carefully to achieve the best results:

 ## How to Use